 JBoss EAP is based on the upstream WildFly project.
 That project is moving to a feature-boxed release to align more closely with the way Jakarta EE evolves, and the first version of WildFly to support Jakarta EE 10 will be WildFly 27.
 So keep an eye on WildFly if you want to get a sneak peek of what's to come in JBoss EAP.

-The next major EAP release, JBoss EAP 8, is slated for the first half of 2023, with a Beta release targeting the second half of 2022.
-The Beta release will give customers a chance to test drive the new features but, more importantly, to plan their migration from earlier versions of JBoss EAP.
-Along with new features will be an update to platform support for newer versions of Red Hat Enterprise Linux, Red Hat OpenShift, Windows, databases, and other dependencies.
+The next major EAP release, JBoss EAP 8, is slated for late 2023, with a Beta version released in 2022.
+The Beta release gives customers a chance to test drive the new features but, more importantly, to plan their migration from earlier versions of JBoss EAP.
+Along with new features, the Beta includes an update to platform support for newer versions of Red Hat Enterprise Linux, Red Hat OpenShift, Windows, databases, and other dependencies.
 The final list will be determined closer to release.

 Support for the existing version, JBoss EAP 7.x, has been extended in order to provide additional time for current customers to plan their migration to JBoss EAP 8.
 Consult the Product Support and Update Policy page for updated support dates for JBoss EAP.